SethTisue/dotty/docs/_docs/reference/changed-features/structural-types.md

   between both approaches.
 In `Selectable`, `applyDynamic` also may also take [`java.lang.Class`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/Class.html) arguments indicating the method's formal parameter types.

-- `updateDynamic` is unique to [`Dynamic`](https://scala-lang.org/api/3.x/scala/Dynamic.html) but as mentionned before, this fact is subject to change, and shouldn't be used as an assumption.
+- `updateDynamic` is unique to [`Dynamic`](https://scala-lang.org/api/3.x/scala/Dynamic.html) but as mentioned before, this fact is subject to change, and shouldn't be used as an assumption.

 [More details](structural-types-spec.md)